gvanderest/react-typescript-boilerplate/README.md

 This is an attempt at facilitating the starting of a new project with the following features:

+* Basic Technologies
+  * TypeScript
   * ReactJS
+  * Redux
+  * React-Router with Redux Integration
+    * Options between hash and browser routing
-* TypeScript
+* Styling
-* TSLint - Fairly strict rules
-* Less
+  * LessCSS support
-* Stylus
+  * Stylus support
+  * Image importing
+* Examples
+  * Example Startup
-* Redux/Thunk Boilerplate
+  * Redux/Thunk Example
+* Performance
-* Image Optimizations
+  * Image Optimization
+  * JS Minification
+  * CSS Minification
+* Linting
+  * TSLint
+* Testing
   * Jest Unit Testing

 ## Getting Started